Discover Jesus \ Events \Foretelling the Destruction of Jerusalem

 Because Jerusalem was to become the cradle of the early gospel movement, Jesus did not want its teachers and preachers to perish in the terrible overthrow of the Jewish people that would accompany Jerusalem's destruction; thus, he gave these instructions to his followers.
 Jesus was very concerned that some of his disciples would become involved in the upcoming revolts and thus perish with Jerusalem.

 Then Andrew asked: "But, Master, if the Holy City and the temple are to be destroyed, and if you are not here to direct us, when should we forsake Jerusalem?"
-Jesus said, "You may remain in the city after I have gone, even through these times of travail and bitter persecution, but when you finally see Jerusalem surrounded by Roman armies following the revolt of the false prophets, you will know that her desolation is near; then you must flee to the mountains.
-Let none who are in the city or nearby linger to save anything, nor should those who are outside dare to enter.
-There will be great tribulation, as these are the days of gentile vengeance.
-And after you have deserted the city, this disobedient people will fall by the sword and be led captive to all nations, and Jerusalem will be trodden down by the gentiles.
-Meanwhile, beware of deception.
-If anyone comes to you and says, 'Behold, here is the Deliverer,' or 'Behold, there is he,' do not believe him, because many false teachers will arise and many will be led astray; but you should not be deceived, because I have told you all this beforehand."
+Jesus said, "You may remain in the city after I have gone, even through these times of travail and bitter persecution, but when you finally see Jerusalem being encompassed by the Roman armies after the revolt of the false prophets, then will you know that her desolation is at hand; then must you flee to the mountains.
+Let none who are in the city and around about tarry to save aught, neither let those who are outside dare to enter therein.
+There will be great tribulation, for these will be the days of gentile vengeance.
+And after you have deserted the city, this disobedient people will fall by the edge of the sword and will be led captive into all nations; and so shall Jerusalem be trodden down by the gentiles.
+In the meantime, I warn you, be not deceived.
+If any man comes to you, saying, ‘Behold, here is the Deliverer,’ or ‘Behold, there is he,’ believe it not, for many false teachers will arise and many will be led astray; but you should not be deceived, for I have told you all this beforehand."

 The apostles sat in silence in the moonlight for a long time, as the Master's astounding predictions sank into their bewildered minds.